DeepSport/buetify/packages/buetify/README.md

 ### Main Differences
 * Written in Typescript
 * Uses only render functions to maximize type safety
-* Has light / dark theme functionality
 * Completely tree-shakeable and modular.
 Importing an individual component only imports the styling and code relating to that component.
 This comes at a cost of a more manual setup which will hopefully be mitigated by a vue-cli plugin in the future.
 * Greater emphasis on accessibility.
 This is by no means a finished product in terms of accessibility, but I think offers an improvement.

 ### Small Differences
-* Requires all components to be nested inside a `b-app` component for themes, notifications, and modals to work properly
+* Requires all components to be nested inside a `b-app` component for themes (in the future), notifications, and modals to work properly
 * Requires additional webpack config such that sass variables are prepended to all sass files.
 This prevents the need from importing all sass upfront.
 * Small differences in naming conventions, e.g. `variant` rather than `type` for color props
 * Icons need to be passed as vue components rather than strings.
 This was done to simplify how icons are handled.
 Default icons are provided.